nhhung1810/CS426-final-SaoOke/README.md

 ### Error may occurs in deployment

-- In runtime, the server may run with missing dependency/lib error, you can change directory to server/node and run the following command to fix this
+- In runtime, the server may run with missing dependency/lib error, you can cd to server/node and run the following command to fix this
 ```
 $ npm install <missing-lib>
 ```